AIEdCs/main/README.md

-# AIEDCS: AI-Powered Education Consultancy
+# AIEDCS: World's first AI-Powered Education Consultancy

 Welcome to AIEDCS, an AI-powered education consultancy that helps users find their ideal universities based on their preferences and academic qualifications.